-Highlighting Daytime Setup and pressing the button allows you to set up the Daytime range.
+Highlighting the box beside Daytime Setup and pressing the button allow you to set up the Daytime range.

-Highlight the box beside Daytime and press the button.
+Highlight the box beside Daytime and press the 5 button.
 Use the Up and Down arrow buttons to set the Daytime range.
 The DVR will consider the remaining time range as the Nighttime.